The day that never ended

 Election Day didn’t start out that way.
 It started with the usual clear contrasts.
 At 2:57 a.m.
-Tuesday, Donald Trump tweeted a video montage of his herky-jerky dancing to “YMCA.”
+Tuesday, President Trump tweeted a video montage of his herky-jerky dancing to “YMCA.”
 A few hours later, when the sun was up, Joe Biden visited his childhood home in Scranton, Pa., and wrote in black Sharpie on the living room wall:

 From This House